1. Slow your roll

 At least until she gets settled in.
 This experience is scary for a dog, especially a puppy.
 Sleeping with her new family will reassure her and drive home the fact that you are, indeed, a family.

-Modern training methods are based on setting the dog up for success and showing him exactly how to behave, rather than endlessly correcting bad behavior.
+Modern training methods are based on setting the dog up for success and showing him exactly how to behave, instead of endlessly correcting bad behavior.
 As a result, training becomes fun, rather than a chore.
 Your dog learns that you are a trustworthy person who’s worth listening to.

 Connection is not a one-way street.
 If you want your dog’s respect and attention, you have to give her yours.
 When you’re working with your dog, commit 100% of your attention to her.
 Training sessions are not the time to be worrying about work or figuring out what to eat for dinner.
 Work on being really, truly present in the moment.
 Lola will sense if you aren’t really “there” with her, and as a result she won’t be there with you either.

 Instead of just taking him out real quick to do his business or get his 30 minutes of exercise in, take your time.
-And stay off the phone.
 Explore WITH your dog.
 Let him stop and sniff the flowers.
 Sometimes you lead the way, sometimes he leads the way.
 Walking is an easy way to spend quality time together and develop warm fuzzy feelings about each other.

 Participate in the ancient tradition of the canine-human working partnership.
 Once you and Lola have gotten to know each other a bit, take up a dog sport or hobby.
 Take an agility class, learn a freestyle routine, learn some Frisbee dog tricks, train as a therapy dog team.